corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 has a stake in the state.
 A `participant` is any party that should be notified if the state is created or consumed.

 Certain types of transactions require a list of participants.
-For example, when changing the notary for a state, every participant must approve the transaction.
+For example, when changing the notary of a state, every participant must approve the transaction.
 They then receive the updated state, and avoid a situation where they can no longer use a state they possess because someone consumed that state during the notary change process.